logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

 **Installing hopsworks-cloud-sdk**

 The feature store library needs to be installed to connect to it.
 In the Databricks UI, go to *Clusters* and select your cluster.
 Select *Libraries* and then *Install New*.
 As *Library Source* choose *PyPI* and fill in *hopsworks-cloud-sdk* into the *Package* field.
 Additionally, you'll need to upgrade the *boto3* library to be able to read secrets from the *AWS Secrets Manger*.
-Do so by repating the process with the package *boto3==1.9.227*.
+Do so by repeating the process with the package *boto3==1.9.227*.

 **Connecting to the Feature Store**